tatsuyafujisaki/android-github-actions-firebase-danger-sample/README.md

 # Appendix (optional)
 ## How to use `google-services.json` securely in a public repository
 1. Download `google-services.json` from Firebase Console.
-2. Copy the raw content to GitHub Secrets as, let's say, `GOOGLE_SERVICES_JSON`.
+2. Copy the raw content (without being encoded in Base64) to GitHub Secrets as, let's say, `GOOGLE_SERVICES_JSON`.
-    * No need to encode the content in Base64.
 3. Add the following to your workflow.
 ```yaml
 - run: echo $GOOGLE_SERVICES_JSON > app/google-services.json